IPESE/REHO/docs/sections/1_Overview.rst

 **Multi-Energy Integration:** REHO incorporates various energy sources and networks, such as electricity, fossil fuels, biomass, biofuels, hydrogen, and district heating and cooling networks.
 This holistic approach ensures a comprehensive representation of the energy landscape.

+**Multi-Actor Interaction:** REHO captures the roles and interactions of diverse stakeholders in energy communities consisting of tenants, landlords, the energy community manager, and the municipality.
+It allocates expenses and revenues to each actor and reveals their individual constraints within the energy community.

 **Open-Source and Interoperability:** REHO is fully open-source, supported by comprehensive documentation.
 It utilizes AMPL for the core optimization model, encompassing objective functions, modeling equations, and constraints